pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/get-started/deploy-changes.md

 >  nginx-9e5d5cd4   ClusterIP   10.103.199.118   <none>        80/TCP    6m47s
 >  ```
 >
-> Note: The assigned name for this particular nginx service is `nginx-9e5d5cd4`.
+> Note: The assigned name for this particular nginx service is `nginx-9e5d5cd4`; yours will be different.
 In a new terminal window, run:
 >
 > ```bash
 >  $ kubectl port-forward service/nginx-9e5d5cd4 8080:80